aliyun/rdsai-cli/.github/pull_request_template.md

 > **⚠️ Important: Before submitting this PR, please ensure:**
 > - Your code follows the project's style guidelines
 > - You have performed a self-review of your changes
-> - Related issues are linked (if applicable), Fixes #123
+> - Related issues are linked (if applicable)
 > - You have run `./dev/code-style.sh --check` to verify code style, and `./dev/pytest.sh` to ensure all tests pass

 ## Description

 <!--
-Provide a clear and concise description of what this PR does and why it's needed.
+Provide a high-level overview of what this PR does and why it's needed.
-Include context about the problem being solved or the feature being added.
+Focus on the problem being solved, the motivation, and the overall impact.
+Keep it concise (2-3 sentences).
 Examples:
-  - This PR adds subcommand completion support to improve user experience when using meta commands
+  - This PR adds a new agent capability for SQL query optimization, allowing the agent to automatically suggest and apply performance improvements to user queries.
-  - This PR fixes a bug where agent context was not properly maintained across multiple turns
+  - This PR fixes a critical bug where agent context was lost during multi-turn conversations, causing the agent to forget previous interactions and user preferences.
-  - This PR refactors the completion logic to reduce complexity and improve maintainability -->
+  - This PR refactors the agent loop to improve error handling and make it more resilient to failures, ensuring better user experience during agent execution.
+-->